MileHacker Logo

 Camping Gear

 Pack a tent, a Sleeping bag rated for cool coastal nights (30-40°F / 0-5°C), a sleeping pad, and a Headlamp.
 A Portable stove is useful for cooking.
-Bear canister is essential for backcountry camping.
+Bear canister is necessary for backcountry camping.

 • A bear canister is necessary for backcountry camping in some areas.